 What to do when there may have been a failure or inaccuracy: telling a person about a penalty when a notification or certificate is late

-The Customer Relationship Manager (CRM), Mid-sized Business Customer Engagement Team (CET) or Caseworker must discuss the failure with the relevant person, the company or Senior Accounting Officer (SAO), as soon as possible.
+The Customer Compliance Manager (CCM), Mid-sized Business Customer Engagement Team (CET) or Caseworker must discuss the failure with the relevant person, the company or Senior Accounting Officer (SAO), as soon as possible.

-The CRM, CET or Caseworker must remember to only discuss
+The CCM, CET or Caseworker must remember to only discuss

 - a penalty for failing to notify the name of the SAO to HMRC with the appropriate representatives of the company and